apache/druid/docs/content/development/extensions-contrib/influxdb-emitter.md

 This gives the following String which can be POSTed to InfluxDB: `"druid_query,service=druid/historical,hostname=historical001,metric=druid_cache_total druid_hits=34787256 1509440946857000000"`

-The InfluxDB emitter has a white list of dimensions (
-        `"dataSource",
-        "type",
-        "numMetrics",
-        "numDimensions",
-        "threshold",
-        "dimension",
-        "taskType",
-        "taskStatus",
-        "tier"`)
-which will be added as a tag to the line protocol string if the metric has a dimension from the white list.
+The InfluxDB emitter has a white list of dimensions which will be added as a tag to the line protocol string if the metric has a dimension from the white list.
 The value of the dimension is sanitized such that every occurence of a dot or whitespace is replaced with a `_` .